-At Ballymore we recognise that slavery and human trafficking are significant human rights issues and are committed to taking appropriate and proportionate steps and to continually improve our practices to mitigate the risk of these occurring within our business and our supply chain.
+At Ballymore Group, we recognise that slavery and human trafficking are significant human rights issues and are committed to taking appropriate and proportionate steps and to continually improve our practices to mitigate the risk of these occurring within our business and our supply chain.
 This is Ballymore Group’s Modern Slavery and Human Trafficking Statement for 2023/2024, which is published in compliance with the Modern Slavery Act 2015 (MSA 2015).
 This statement has been approved by the Board and signed by a Director.

 - We verify that all employees have the right to work in the UK upon commencement of their employment.